JHarp199345/Gwriter/README.md

 2. Paste character-relevant text in "Selected Text"
 3. Click **Update Characters**
 4. Character notes will be updated with timestamped entries in the `Characters/` folder

+Bulk character backfill:
+1. Select **Character Update** mode
+2. Click **Select file to process** and choose the manuscript you want to scan
+3. Click **Process Entire Book**
+4. The plugin performs a 2-pass scan (roster + per-chapter extraction) and updates character notes

 ## File Structure